 - Cincinnati Airport Marriott – (3 minutes from the airport) Free airport shuttle is available on request.
 For airport pick-up, use the courtesy phone in the airport. » Check Rates

 - Hampton Inn Cincinnati Airport North – (3 minutes from the airport) Free airport shuttle is available upon request. » Check Rates

 - Country Inn & Suites, By Radisson – (3 minutes from the airport) Free airport shuttle is available from 5:00AM to 12:00AM. » Check Rates

 To see more options there is a list of hotels near Cincinnati Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 Pay-per-use, Single Visit Passes & Lounge Memberships

 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

 Passes The Club at CVG – This lounge is available to all travellers no matter what class of service or airline.
 The lounge has a designated rest zone.
 Location: Airside, Concourse A, between Gates A8 and A10.
-Lounge Access: Pay at the Door • Prepaid lounge passes • Lounge membership programs.
+Lounge Access: Pay at the Door • Prepaid lounge pass • Lounge membership programs.

 Airline Lounges (Members only)